olgun/Book-Crossing-dataset/README.md

 2. How many users have made exactly 2 ratings?
 Answer: 12502 (noOfUsersWith2Ratings.sql)
-3. Find the mean, median, mode, and range for number of ratings made for book
+3. Find the mean, median, mode, and range for number of ratings made for book Since the question was about calculating mean, median, mode, and range for number of ratings for book therefore I took one sample book ISBN in my where condition.
+Any desired book ISBN can be check through the same queries by replacing the corresponding ISBN number
+Queries are:
+- mean.sql
+- median.sql
+- mode.sql
+- range.sql
 4. If you look for users and ratings, does Pareto principle hold?